noiseprotocol/noise_spec/noise.md

- * **Channel binding**:  Depending on the DH functions, it might be possible for a malicious party to engage in multiple sessions that derive the same shared secret key since setting public keys to invalid values might cause predictable DH output (as in previous bullet).
-This is why a higher-level protocol should use the handshake hash (`h`) for a unique channel binding, instead of `ck`.
+ * **Channel binding**:  Depending on the DH functions, it might be possible for a malicious party to engage in multiple sessions that derive the same shared secret key by setting public keys to invalid values that cause predictable DH output (as in previous bullet).
+This is why a higher-level protocol should use the handshake hash (`h`) for a unique channel binding, instead of `ck`, as explained in [Section 9.4](#channel-binding).

  * **Incrementing nonces**:  Reusing a nonce value for `n` with the same key `k` for encryption would be catastrophic.
 Implementations must carefully